mmunini99/HighPerformanceComputing-Monitoring-and-Parallel-Coding/README.md

 For developing a strategy for Mandelbrot Set Parallelization, an **Hybrid MPI** + **OpenMP** strategy has been defined and three version have been tried: by splitting the image on columns, then on rows and finally as an extra, a final trial tentative hierarchical using 2D block decomposition + cyclic pixel distribution (I was curious on how to (try) to improve the algorithms used before).

 For all the projects there is an analysis done in Python and a report.
+In the presentation will be highlighted a problem found during the development.

 ## The structure of the folder: